TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

   * field declarations
   * parameter declarations
   * variable declarations
-4. Custom constraint rules for
+4. Custom constraint rules in TS for
+  * unresolved references to classes, fields, parameters, and variables
+  * references to the main class
+5. Custom constraint rules in Stratego for
   * duplicate definitions of classes, fields, parameters, and variables
-  * unresolved references to classes, fields, parameters, and variables
   * variable declarations which hide local field declarations
-  * references to the main class

 ### Submission